Telenor posts Q1 loss after writing off Myanmar business following coup

-Media & TelecomTelenor posts Q1 loss after writing off Myanmar business following coup

-Norway's Telenor (TEL.OL) said on Tuesday it had written off the value of its Myanmar operation in light of the country's deteriorating security and human rights situation, plunging the group into a first-quarter loss and sending its shares lower.
+OSLO (Reuters) -Norway’s Telenor wrote off the value of its Myanmar operation in light of the country’s deteriorating security and human rights situation, plunging the group into a first-quarter loss and sending its shares lower on Tuesday.

-While it will continue to operate in Myanmar, Telenor's mobile business in the Asian country, where it has had a presence since 2014, remains severely restricted following the military's seizing of power in a Feb.
-1 coup. read more

-The company added some 2 million users in Myanmar during the quarter, increasing its local customer base to 18.2 million.

 Telenor fully impaired Telenor Myanmar in its first-quarter accounts, booking a loss of 6.5 billion crowns ($783 million) and removing the operation from its overall corporate outlook for 2021.